-They’re only in their early 20s, but they’re already veterans of extensive surgery.
-It may save their lives.
+They're only in their early 20s, but they're already veterans of extensive surgery.
+It just might save their lives.
 At the very least, it will dramatically reduce their risk of developing breast cancer.

 In February 2017, Chandler natives Sarah and Ashley, 22 and 24, underwent double mastectomies and breast reconstruction at HonorHealth Virginia G. Piper Surgery Center in Scottsdale.

 Although neither sister had a breast cancer diagnosis, each carries the BRCA2 gene mutation.
-It boosts the lifetime risks to 40-80 percent for breast cancer and 15-40 percent for ovarian cancer.
+That boosts their lifetime risk for breast cancer to 40-80% and their lifetime risk for ovarian cancer to 15-40%.

-The sisters decided to put the threat of breast cancer behind them by having double mastectomies.
+The sisters decided to put the threat of breast cancer behind them by having double preventive mastectomies.

 Their late mother, Carrieanne, received her first breast cancer diagnosis at 36 and required chemotherapy and radiation.
 A few years later, she developed a new cancer in the opposite breast, requiring additional surgeries and further chemotherapy and radiation.
 After her second breast cancer, she was tested and found to have the BRCA2 mutation.
-In 2016, she died at 51.
-Her cause of death wasn’t breast cancer, but the toll of its treatment over the years contributed to her passing, said Ashley.
+She passed away at the age of 51.
+Her cause of death wasn't breast cancer, but the toll of its treatment over the years contributed to her passing, said Ashley.

 "I remember her strength," she said of her mother.
 "Most of all, I remember her laugh — she had quite a sense of humor.
 And I remember her ability to take care of us as a mother despite her disease; she was the best mom!"